francosion042/console-watcher/README.md

 - `applicationKey`: Your application’s unique key on the ConsoleWatcher platform.
 - `encryptionKey`: A private key unique to you.
 Ensure you keep this key safe and don’t lose it to prevent data loss.
 This key must be exactly 16 characters in length.

-Note: The encryption key is used to encrypt logs before they’re sent to the server.
+Note: The encryption key is used to encrypt logs before they’re sent to the cloud.
 This ensures data privacy and security.
 It’s vital not to lose or change this key to avoid losing already encrypted data.

 ## Contributing